-As cooler Fall days approach, more time will be spent indoors.
-While the cozy comfort of your home is always a welcoming thought, it’s important to keep the connection with nature throughout the year.
-Research shows spending time outdoors offers a wide range of benefits for both the mind and body.
-By simply being in a natural environment you can notice stress relief, mental clarity, and an overall improvement in your well being.
-It’s time to bring the outdoors in to enjoy year round.
+Dreaming of getting away?
+Research shows that by simply being in a natural environment you can notice stress relief, mental clarity, and an overall improvement in your well being.
+It’s time to bring the outdoors in and relax all year round.
 Already have natural decor in your home?
 Check out how to bring in color and texture with this stunning loft transformation for a personalized vibe.

 While wood is a great example of a natural material, there are so many other options when it comes to materials that nod straight back to the outdoors.
 One of our favorite examples is the use of pebble tiles.
 Subtle accents of pebble tiles in this bathroom create a serene, spa like design that instantly calms the mind and body.